-Name Description Block size Block size used for the sweep.
-The default is Increasing this value g CPU load.
-Lower value overall response of the e transfer function and the capture done with 65536, which is appropriate for most cases. gives better frequency resolution, at the expense of les can be employed if you're only interested in the e analyzed system.
-RTA block size Analysis window 1024 2048 4096 Scaling Time averaging 8192 16384 32768 65536 Overlap The overlap mode sett overlap each-other.
-A update, at the expense are: 85%: highest over overlap for minimal C Overlap, 0 5 Time averaging Length 4320 ting determines how much incoming audio frames higher overlap results in a smoother display e of increased CPU usage.
-The available settings rlap 75%: medium overlap size.
-50%: minimized PU usage (useful for slow machines) 50% 75% 85% Time averaging Toggles time averaging on and off.
-Default is on, which, in most cases, is necessary to provide a stable display readout.
-Length This setting determines the number of blocks taken into account to compute the averaged transfer function.
-Increasing this value will smoother readout, but the display will react more slowly to any in variations, and CPU load will be higher.
+32.5.1 Main

+Block size used for the transfer function and the capture done with sweep.
+The size default is 65536, which is appropriate for most cases.
+Increasing this value gives better frequency resolution, at the expense of CPU load.
+Lower values can be employed if you're only interested in the overall response of the analyzed system.

+OverlafThe overlap mode setting determines how much incoming audio frames overlap each-other.
+A higher overlap results in a smoother display update, at the expense of increased CPU usage.
+The available settings are: 85%: highest overlap 75%: medium overlap size.
+50%: minimized overlap for minimal CPU usage (useful for slow eraging

+Time Toggles time averaging on and off.
+Default is on, which, in most cases, is necessary to avprovide a stable display readout.

+LengthThis setting determines the number of blocks that are taken into account to compute the averaged transfer function.
+Increasing this value will give a smoother readout, but the display will react more slowly to any input variations, and CPU load and memory consumption will be higher.
 The default is 32.

-Averaging algorithm ow two different algorithms: - The FIFO mode esponds to a simple sliding averaging The quivalent to a first order low-pass filter.
+Averaging can be performed using two different algorithms: - The FIFO mode (First-In First-Out) corresponds to a simple sliding averaging. - The exponential mode alis equivalent to a first order low-pass filter. gorithm

-Name Description magnitude Threshold Set the detection level of each frequency bin displayed in the transfer function.
-When the level of a frequency bin is below this threshold, the signal is effectively gated.
-This mechanism assures a better measurement and increases the coherence.
+MagnitSichethe detection level of each frequency bin displayed in the transfer function.
+When thresh-the level of a frequency bin is below this threshold, the signal is effectively gated.
+This old mechanism ensures a better measurement and increases the coherence.
 When a frequency bin is gated, a red line at the bottom of the transfer function is displayed.

-b Caution
+Caution

 Be aware that the auto-pause settings from the system setup scope also interact with the magnitude threshold setting of the transfer function.
 The signal is firstly gated by the auto-pause feature, then by the magnitude threshold.
+The magnitude threshold should be therefore always be set above the auto-pause threshold.

 Name Description Min.
-Freq Minimum frequency display by the transfert function Max.
-Freq Maximum frequency display by the transfert function
+Freq Minimum frequency display by the transfer function Max.
+Freq Maximum frequency display by the transfer function